I like to think that I live in one of the world's good

 jobs and the indirect loss of hundreds more.

-Over twenty years on, we are still having to live with the consequences of that economic vandalism in terms of lack of jobs, lack of amenities, and the psychological
+Over thirty years on, we are still having to live with the consequences of that economic vandalism in terms of lack of jobs, lack of amenities, and the psychological

-And the historical buildings still remaining on the steelworks site are falling into actual ruin because the 'developers', the local council and the heritage quangos keep passing the buck between them.
+And the historical buildings still remaining on the steelworks site have been falling into actual ruin because the developers, the local council and the heritage quangos keep passing the buck between them.
 There won't be anything left to preserve before very long.

 One consolation is that the village is surrounded on three sides by

-open country, which means that five minutes walk from my gate takes me
+open country, which means that a five-minutes' walk from my gate takes me

 out amongst fields and hedges.